8 Replacement Heifer Tips

 1. Bigger isn’t always better.
 “Your biggest heifers might be older; that isn’t a reason to keep them,” says Rasby.
 Rather, he reminds, you want heifers that fit your resource base, stick around, breed early every year, raise calves with excellent growth and carcass characteristics, and hit the right mature cow weight.
 If you select heifers mostly on weaning size, you can gradually and unknowingly select for frame-size creep.
 “Over a few generations, you end up with cows that are bigger than you really want them,” he notes.

-2. Save heifers from cows that tend to calve early in season, milk good, wean big calves, have good udders, are calm, and regain body condition quickly after weaning.
+2. Maternal EPDs.
+Save heifers from cows that tend to calve early in season, milk good, wean big calves, have good udders, are calm, and regain body condition quickly after weaning.
 All those traits are heritable.
 “As for calmness, I like cows that are protective.
 That means they are good mothers,” says Rasby.
 “I don’t want cows that are overly aggressive.
 They can hurt you.”

 3. Save heifers from older cows.
 There’s a reason they’ve stayed in your herd a few years.
 When you save heifers from older cows, you are indirectly selecting for fertility, longevity, good udders, good temperament, and low maintenance.
 “You can hope that her heifer calves live as productive a life as she did,” says Rasby.